Occupational Health Protections in Saudi Arabia

 What is this right?

-Saudi law protects workers from health hazards on the job:
+Saudi law protects workers from health hazards on the job — with the GOSI (General Organization for Social Insurance) system providing injury and disease compensation:

 • Health assessments: Employers must provide pre-employment and periodic medical examinations for workers in hazardous occupations, at the employer's expense.

-• Hazard controls: Employers must minimize workplace health risks through ventilation, protective equipment, exposure limits, and safe handling procedures.
+• Hazard controls: Employers must minimise workplace health risks through ventilation, protective equipment, exposure limits, and safe handling procedures.
+Saudi Arabia enforces a midday work ban (12pm-3pm) during summer months for outdoor workers.

-• Occupational diseases: The Labour Law lists recognized occupational diseases.
-If you develop one from your work, you are entitled to full medical treatment and compensation through GOSI (General Organization for Social Insurance).
+• Occupational diseases: The Labour Law lists recognised occupational diseases.
+If you develop one from your work, you are entitled to full medical treatment and compensation through GOSI.

-• GOSI coverage: Workers registered with GOSI receive coverage for work injuries and occupational diseases, including medical treatment, disability payments, and survivor benefits.
+• GOSI coverage: Workers registered with GOSI receive coverage for work injuries and occupational diseases, including medical treatment, temporary disability payments, permanent disability compensation, and survivor benefits.

-• Right to refuse: Workers can refuse dangerous work that poses an imminent health risk, and they cannot be penalized for doing so.
+• Right to refuse: Workers can refuse dangerous work that poses an imminent health risk without penalty.

 When does it apply?

-• You work in a hazardous occupation — construction, manufacturing, chemicals, mining, healthcare, etc.
+• You work in a hazardous occupation — construction, oil and gas, manufacturing, chemicals, mining, healthcare, etc.

 • You have developed a health condition that may be related to your work.

-• Your employer is not providing safety equipment or health screenings.
+• Your employer is not providing safety equipment, health screenings, or observing the summer midday work ban.

 • Report unsafe conditions to your employer in writing and keep a copy.

-• If you develop a work-related illness, report it to GOSI and get medical documentation linking the condition to your work.
+• If you develop a work-related illness, report it to GOSI and obtain medical documentation linking the condition to your work.

-• Request your periodic medical exam if your employer has not arranged one.
+• Request your periodic medical exam if your employer has not arranged one — the law requires them in hazardous occupations.

-• File a complaint with MHRSD (19911) if your employer ignores safety requirements.
+• File a complaint with MHRSD (call 19911) if your employer ignores safety requirements or violates the summer midday work ban.

 What should you NOT do?

-• Do not skip medical examinations — early detection of occupational diseases is critical for treatment and claims.
+• Do not skip medical examinations — early detection of occupational diseases is critical for treatment and for GOSI claims.

-• Do not work without required protective equipment — insist your employer provides it.
+• Do not work without required protective equipment — insist your employer provides it, and report failures to MHRSD.

-• Do not delay reporting a work-related illness — GOSI claims require timely notification.
+• Do not delay reporting a work-related illness — GOSI claims require timely notification, and delay weakens the causal link to your employment.

 You came here to know your rights — help someone else know theirs.